RallyTools/Rally-Export-Attachments/README.md

 Usage:
 ======

-1) Change these four variables found in the code to match your environment:
+1) Change these four variables found in the code to match your environment.
+Or, add them to a file called my_vars.rb located in the same directory.
+The script will automatically look for, and load the variables from this file if found.

 <pre>
 $my_base_url       = "https://rally1.rallydev.com/slm"
 $my_username       = "user@company.com"